Chimpanzee: Genome

 A draft version of the chimpanzee genome was published in 2005 and encodes 18,759 proteins, (compared to 20,383 in the human proteome).
-The DNA sequences of humans and chimpanzees are very similar and the difference in protein number mostly arises from incomplete sequences in the chimp genome.
+The DNA sequences of humans and chimpanzees are very similar and the difference in protein number mostly arises from incomplete sequences in the chimpanzee genome.
 Both species differ by about 35 million single-nucleotide changes, five million insertion/deletion events and various chromosomal rearrangements.
 Typical human and chimpanzee protein homologs differ in an average of only two amino acids.
 About 30% of all human proteins are identical in sequence to the corresponding chimpanzee protein.
 Duplications of small parts of chromosomes have been the major source of differences between human and chimpanzee genetic material; about 2.7% of the corresponding modern genomes represent differences, produced by gene duplications or deletions, since humans and chimpanzees diverged from their common evolutionary ancestor.